pulumi/docs/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 ## How can I add support for my favorite cloud?

 To enable a new cloud, you need to create a Pulumi Resource Provider.
-This requires a gRPC interface, and can be implemented directly; see see https://github.com/pulumi/pulumi-kubernetes for an example of this.
+This requires a gRPC interface, and can be implemented directly; see [https://github.com/pulumi/pulumi-kubernetes](https://github.com/pulumi/pulumi-kubernetes) for an example of this.

-If there is an existing Terraform Resource Provider for the target, you can also use Terraform Bridge;  see https://github.com/pulumi/pulumi-terraform/blob/master/README.md for a description of the overall structure and process of adding a new provider using the bridge and https://github.com/pulumi/pulumi-aws/blob/master/resources.go for a specific example.
+If there is an existing Terraform Resource Provider for the target, you can also use Terraform Bridge;  see [https://github.com/pulumi/pulumi-terraform/blob/master/README.md](https://github.com/pulumi/pulumi-terraform/blob/master/README.md) for a description of the overall structure and process of adding a new provider using the bridge and [https://github.com/pulumi/pulumi-aws/blob/master/resources.go](https://github.com/pulumi/pulumi-aws/blob/master/resources.go) for a specific example.

 ## How can I add support for my favorite language?

 Supported languages run out of process and communicate over gRPC with the Pulumi engine and resource providers.
-The protocol definitions can be found at https://github.com/pulumi/pulumi/tree/master/sdk/proto along with the language providers themselves.
-You can look at how we added support for Go at https://github.com/pulumi/pulumi/pull/1456, which should help with scoping.
+The protocol definitions can be found at [https://github.com/pulumi/pulumi/tree/master/sdk/proto](https://github.com/pulumi/pulumi/tree/master/sdk/proto) along with the language providers themselves.
+You can look at how we added support for Go at [https://github.com/pulumi/pulumi/pull/1456](https://github.com/pulumi/pulumi/pull/1456), which should help with scoping.

 ## How does Pulumi manage secrets?